A Facebook business page also lets you get, display, and share reviews from clients, which are valuable in helping you get new clients.

 Even though phone calls can be valuable in certain situations, people really don’t answer their phones anymore.
 People really only answer phone calls when they think it will make them more money, or when they want to hear someone special’s voice.

 People have found better ways of communicating that keep things under their control while weeding out unwanted solicitors.

-Love it or hate it, email is the most pervasive communications tool around.
+Love it or hate it, email is one of the most pervasive communications tool around.
 In fact, the average worker checks their email 74 times a day!
 (Tweet this!)
 Just how many emails do people get every day?

 How Many Emails Do People Get Every Day?

 In 2015, 205.6 billion emails were being sent and received every day.
 (We don’t have 2016’s solid numbers yet.)
 That comes to just under 6.2 trillion emails sent worldwide in a 30-day period, and equals roughly 74-75 trillion emails sent last year around the globe.

 Worldwide, there are roughly 2.6 billion email users.
 Together, they own more than 4.3 billion email accounts – a ratio of 1.7 email accounts per user.